How to make sure you choose the right React consultancy agency?

 Verify what they say

-One of the best ways to verify your vendor is to check the official information about their revenues.
+One of the best ways to verify your React consultancy agency is to check the official information about their revenues.
 But it’s not always easy, or sometimes even impossible.

 But if the sales representative told you they have 50 developers on-site, go to LinkedIn and check the number of employees and where the developers are truly located and how long they actually have been working together.

 Sometimes people add work positions to their profile, just because they did something small remotely and half time.
 It’s easy and legal to do so, and this is why you may want to double-check and verify all the information they’ve provided.

 If you have no experience in React development, it may be hard for you to ask technical questions.